awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 + The name that you specify for a placement group must be unique within your AWS account for the Region\.
 + You can't merge placement groups\.
 + An instance can be launched in one placement group at a time; it cannot span multiple placement groups\.
-+ [Zonal Reserved Instances](reserved-instances-scope.md) provide a capacity reservation for Amazon EC2 instances in a specific Availability Zone\.
-The capacity reservation can be used by instances in a placement group, but it does not explicitly reserve capacity in a placement group\.
++ [On\-Demand Capacity Reservation](ec2-capacity-reservations.md#capacity-reservations-limits) and [zonal Reserved Instances](reserved-instances-scope.md) provide a capacity reservation for EC2 instances in a specific Availability Zone\.
+The capacity reservation can be used by instances in a placement group\.
+However, it is not possible to explicitly reserve capacity for a placement group\.
 + You cannot launch Dedicated Hosts in placement groups\.

 ### Cluster placement group rules and limitations<a name="placement-groups-limitations-cluster"></a>